The dog sniffs determinedly at something smaller

 In that way, heaven and earth mirror each other

 Observing the scene, you may begin to suspect

-that your favorite god has vanished for good,
+that your favorite god has business elsewhere,

 that you have been left to fend for yourself.